Skip to main content

 Declining demand.
 Customer demand declined below historical trendlines beginning in 2023, attributed to shifting consumer preferences.
 Neil Saunders, managing director at GlobalData Retail, characterized the brand as "somewhat old-fashioned and a bit irrelevant" among younger consumers, citing competition from brands like Fjallraven and Arc'teryx.
 Saunders also stated that quality deterioration is particularly problematic for a brand that positions itself as an outdoor performance brand.

 Accelerating losses.
-The company reported positive EBITDA of $21 million in the last eight months of 2021, followed by negative earnings of approximately $2 million in 2022, $10 million in 2023, $82 million in 2024, and $80 million in 2025.
+The First Day Declaration reports positive EBITDA of $21 million in the last eight months of 2021, followed by negative earnings of approximately $2 million in 2022, $10 million in 2023, $82 million in 2024, and $80 million in 2025.
+By the petition date, management characterized the business as unable to absorb continued operating losses in the brick-and-mortar channel while also funding required brand-license economics.

 Unsustainable licensing obligations.
 The First Day Declaration states the debtors determined in Q4 2025 that they could no longer support approximately $220 million in future licensing fees payable to Authentic Brands Group over six years.